Mental health services for teenagers: exploring local options

 - Does the service have a good reputation for working with young people and families and providing a good-quality service?
 Your GP can help you answer this question.

-- Does the service meet the National standards for mental health services?
+- Does the service meet the National standards in mental health services?
 These standards describe the level of care you can expect from Australian health service organisations, including government, non-government and private services.

 - Do staff at the service have appropriate training and qualifications?
 Are they members of professional bodies?
 For example, a psychiatrist must be accredited by the Royal Australian and New Zealand College of Psychiatrists to work as a psychiatrist.